microsoft/CloudAdoptionFramework/govern/AzureGovernanceVisualizer/README.md

 ```
 ---------------------------------------------------------------------------
-Please note this is a copy repository of AzGovViz.
-The version may not be up to date.
+Please note this is a copy repository of Azure Governance Visualizer aka AzGovViz.
+This version may not be up to date.
-For latest version check origin repository: https://github.com/julianhayward/azure-mg-sub-governance-reporting
+For the latest version check the origin repository: https://github.com/julianhayward/azure-mg-sub-governance-reporting
 ---------------------------------------------------------------------------
 ```